hassan-kheireddin/SignalTalk/README.md

 ## 🧾 Project Overview

-`Minitalk` is a Unix-based communication project that demonstrates low-level interprocess communication (IPC) in C using Unix signals.
+`SignalTalk` is a Unix-based communication project that demonstrates low-level interprocess communication (IPC) in C using Unix signals.
 It is simple client-server messaging system where the client sends a string message to the server, one bit at a time, using only signals (`SIGUSR1` and `SIGUSR2`).

 ## 🎯 Objective